 The programme is outlined below:

-There are four main entry routes into the PG Cert.
+There are three main entry routes into the PG Cert.
 These are:

 Students will attend one mandatory module (How Students Learn) as well as - typically - three other modules of their choice.